ashjorda/100-Days-Of-Code/Day-33-ISS-Overhead-Notifier/README.md

 **Description**

-The International Space Staation Notifer Program is a simple script, that can notify you via email when the ISS is close to your specified location using longitude/latitude coordinates of your sepcified location.
+The International Space Staation Notifer Program is a simple script, that can notify you via email when the ISS is close to your longitude/latitude coordinates of your sepcified location.

 **Dependencies**